 St. Anthony Medical Center Settlement

 Welcome to the Owens v.
 St. Anthony Medical Center, Inc. Settlement website.
-This website is intended to keep Settlement Class Members informed regarding the Class Action Settlement.
+This website is intended to keep Settlement Class Members informed regarding the Class Action Settlement Agreement (“Settlement Agreement”).
 The content of this website is the responsibility of Class Counsel and has not been approved by the Court.

 The Parties negotiated to resolve the Action over the course of several years.
 The Parties first met in September 2016 with a mediator to attempt to resolve the Action, but negotiations were unsuccessful.
 The Parties resumed negotiations via telephone and with the assistance of a mediator in August 2018.
 The negotiations continued through November 2018.
 On November 27, 2018, the Parties filed a notice of Settlement to inform the Court that they had reached an agreement.
-This Settlement is the product of those arm’s-length negotiations between Class Counsel and Defendants’ counsel, which occurred over many months and were overseen and assisted by an experienced third-party mediator.
+The Settlement Agreement is the product of those arm’s-length negotiations between Class Counsel and Defendants’ counsel, which occurred over many months and were overseen and assisted by an experienced third-party mediator.

 The Settlement Class